ajihyf/node-addon-api-helper/doc/class.md

 ## Class as Argument

-Exported class object can also be function arguments and return value.
-This feature is supported for NAPI_VERSION >= 8.
+Class instances can also be function arguments and return values.

 ```cpp
 class Foo : public naah::Class {